|Homepage:||Click to visit|

 In addition to the full day mandatory pre-departure orientation you’ll have on campus the semester prior to your program, there will be an on-site orientation for this program.
-In Moscow students’ on-site orientation occurs the week before classes begin and is a combination and is specifically for the group from Dickinson.
+Students arrive in Moscow approximately one week before before classes begin for a Dickinson-specific orientation consisting of language review, day excursions, and activities with Russian students.

 No, there is not a group flight organized for this program.
 Students must make their own travel arrangements after confirming the appropriate arrival dates.
 Students may wish to book their travel on their own or use Advantage Travel based in Syracuse, New York.
 We recommend students contact agent Sally Curtis at Advantage Travel by calling 1-800-788-1980 or emailing firstname.lastname@example.org.
 Although flights can be booked online, we strongly encourage students and their families to consider the benefits of an agent’s services given the duration of study abroad programs and the complexity of international air travel today.

 If you have family or friends who are planning to visit you, please do not make travel plans until you arrive at the program and become familiar with your class schedule and program excursions.
 It is not acceptable to skip class for personal travel.

 You will travel in and around Moscow throughout your stay.
 There will also be group academic excursions throughout each semester.
 Exact dates for the excursions will be announced as each term gets underway.
 It is easy for students to travel independently during three-day weekends and during winter break.